sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 4. Enter an assigned phone number and a phone number extension if applicable.

-5. Select **Apply.**
+5. Select **Apply**.

    The account's general information now shows the assigned phone number and displays Direct Routing as the phone number type.

 ### Use PowerShell